-The Nebraska Equal Opportunity in Education Act - prohibits discrimination on the basis of sex (including pregnancy) by any educational institution
+The Nebraska Equal Opportunity in Education Act - prohibits discrimination on the basis of sex (including pregnancy) by any educational institution and any other legally prohibited basis.
+Retaliation for engaging in a protected activity is also prohibited.

 Veterans Preference Law (NEB.
 REV. STAT 48-225 to 48-231) - stipulates categorical preferences for employment for military veterans and for the spouses of disabled veterans